-- Empty and rinse all containers before you put them in your wheeled bin.
+- Empty and rinse all containers before you put them in your wheelie bin.

-Putting the wrong materials into your recycling bins or boxes?
+Putting the wrong materials in your recycling bins or boxes?

 If you put the wrong materials in your recycling bins or boxes, we can't collect them.
-It could contaminate our whole collection and all waste in the lorry may have go to landfill.
+It could contaminate our whole collection and all waste in the lorry may have to go to landfill.
 We'll put a non-collection tag on it telling you why it wasn't collected.
-Please remove the offending item, dispose of it correctly and put your bin or box out on the next collection date.
+You need to remove the offending item, dispose of it correctly and put your bin or box out on the next collection date.